 Take a day trip from Orlando to Tampa and you’ll be right in the heart of another major Florida city with plenty of things to do.

-From spending the day screaming your head off on rollercoasters at Busch Gardens, to teeing off at one of the gorgeous Tampa golf courses, you’ll want to get specific about what you want to do to make sure you see it in one day.
+From spending the day screaming your head off on roller-coasters at Busch Gardens, to teeing off at one of the gorgeous Tampa golf courses, you’ll have to get specific about what you want to do if you’re only dropping in for one day.

 You’ve also got the Tampa Riverwalk for some hustle and bustle as you wander along the river, as well as kayaking options so you can see the river by boat (or take a guided boat tour).